Botmasher/udacity-oauth/2-google-signin.md

 ```
 login_session['credentials'] = credentials.access_token
 ```
-- stopped storing email at least with these scopes (is this because of account settings or because of the scope?)
+- stopped storing email at least with these scopes (is this because of account settings or because of the scope? -- YES! make sure the g-signin span has scope for email or "openid email")
 ```
 # login_session['email'] = data['email']
 ```